nurhidayat86/crds-book/logistic-regression-modelling.md

 math: mathjax
 # date:   2025-01-01 10:05:58 +0800
 title: Understanding Logistic Regression
+nav_order: 3
 # categories: credit risk
 ---

-# Developing Credit Risk Scorecard Using Logistic Regression
+# Understanding Logistic Regression
 Logistic regression is a statistical model that is commonly used for binary classification tasks.
 It's elegance lies in its simplicity and interpretability, making it suitable for credit risk models such as PD model.
 This section explains the basic mechanics behind logistic regression.

 ## Understanding the mathematical formulation